College Coach Training

 How to complete this module:

-- Once you’ve completed the worksheet, click on the button below to submit it as a PDF.
+3. Once you’ve completed the worksheet, click on the button below to submit your answers from the College Research Worksheet.

 Building a Balanced College List